 Regional disaggregation of results shown in the main text

 Energy services in the LED scenario are aggregated into three end-use sectors (transport, industry, buildings and other) to allow comparison with available historical final energy data15 (see also discussion in SI-5 above) and the scenario literature.
-Analogous to Figure 4 in the Main text, Figure SI-6-5 and SI-6-6 regionalized results for the LED scenario for our two macro-regions.
+Analogous to Figure 4 in the Main text, Figure SI-6-6 and SI-6-7 show regionalized results for the LED scenario for our two macro-regions.